Skip to main content

 Be cautious about consuming tap water, especially outside of major cities.
 Stick to bottled water.

-Tap water quality can vary significantly across Chile.
-In some rural areas, it may not be treated adequately, leading to potential waterborne illnesses.
-Bottled water is readily available and is the safest option for drinking and brushing teeth.
+Tap water quality varies a lot across Chile.
+In some rural areas it isn't treated well enough, which can lead to waterborne illness.
+Bottled water is easy to find and the safest choice for drinking and brushing your teeth.

 Thoroughly wash all fruits and vegetables before consumption.